VPAC/matappprog/matappprog.md

 Galileo Galilei, Il Saggiatore (1623)

-Source material this book has primarily come from the official documentation of the relevant progamming languages, that is, "An Introduction to R" (2015), "GNU Octave: A high-level interactive language for numerical computations" (2015), "Maxima 5.37.3 Manual" (2015), "The Julia Manual" (2015), along with "The End of Error: Unum Computing" by John Gustafson (2015), "Learning R" by Richrd Cotton (2013), "GNU Octave: Beginner's Guide" (2011) by Jesper Schmidt Hansen, and the frankly quite brilliant "Classical Mechanics with Maxima" (2016) by Todd Keene Timberlake, and J. Wilson Mixon.Jr., and, interestingly, "MATLAB(R) For Engineers" (2012) by Holly Moore.
+Source material this book has primarily come from the official documentation of the relevant progamming languages, that is, "An Introduction to R" (2015), "GNU Octave: A high-level interactive language for numerical computations" (2015), "Maxima 5.37.3 Manual" (2015), "The Julia Manual" (2015), along with "The End of Error: Unum Computing" by John Gustafson (2015), "Learning R" by Richrd Cotton (2013), "GNU Octave: Beginner's Guide" (2011) by Jesper Schmidt Hansen, "The Maxima Book" (2003) by Paulo Ney de Souza, Richard J. Fateman, Joel Moses, and Cliff Yapp, the frankly quite brilliant "Classical Mechanics with Maxima" (2016) by Todd Keene Timberlake, and J. Wilson Mixon.Jr., and, interestingly, "MATLAB(R) For Engineers" (2012) by Holly Moore.

 Another particular feature of this book however, is that it is particularly designed from the perspective of using high-performance computing and as an educational text.
 This makes it a little different from the numerous similar texts that are available for the various programming environments that are covered here.
 This difference is, of course, contextual.
 Much of the material draws upon training manuals produced at the Victorian Partnership for Advanced Computing over the past several years.

+One point must be emphasised however; there is a temptation to use computational systems to conduct mathematical operations without understanding the concepts behind those operations.
+There is some great dangers in doing this.
+Firstly, it means that that the user will not be able to recognise their own input errors and incorrect reasoning - garbage in and garbage out.
+Secondly, they will miss errors in the program, and especially those tied to some of the problems related to some inherent problems in computation (the aforementioned book by John Gustafson is a very interesting exploration in this subject).

 I also wish to thank several other contributors who assisted in this manuscript, including Chelton Evans from the Royal Melbourne Institute of Technology, and  Mark Greenaway of the University of Sydney.
 All errors and omissions are my own.